Background

 Final Thoughts

 The above is a simple and easy way to give users a default option for a user avatar.
 Please note, the shapes are much larger than I would actually use in production.
 I sized them up to 4rem for presentation purposes.
-Something around 2rem to start and expand with screen size would be more appropriate.
+Something around "2rem" to start and adjusting for screen size might be more appropriate.
 Enjoy.